suitcss/rework-suit-conformance/README.md

 .MyComponent-other {}
 ```

 ### Testing CSS files

 Pass your individual CSS files through the plugin.
 It will throw errors for
-conformance failures, which you can use to interrupt your development build
+conformance failures, which you can log when caught by your build tools.
-task.

 ```js
 var rework = require('rework');